-Sycamore is a good option for firewood because of its high density, but it has some disadvantages.
-Its heat production is lower than the top-tier woods, like oak or hickory, and it can be challenging to split its stringy fibers.
+Sycamore is a good option for firewood because of its high density, but it has lower heat production than oak and can be challenging to split its stingy fibers.
 It also has a high starting moisture which makes seasoning slow, with up to a two-year wait depending on your location.

 I have put together some of the critical specifications and my insights into sycamore firewood’s performance and whether you should add it to your winter stockpile.

 - Splitting Difficulty: Difficult